“How is my bank account so far in the red?”

 7. Go In Person

 If all else fails, go to the bank in person.
-Unlike when you are looking for a payday loan online, when you are in person, bank representatives will find it harder to say no to your face than to a faceless voice on the phone.
+Unlike when you are looking for payday loans online, when you are in person, bank representatives will find it harder to say no to your face than to a faceless voice on the phone.

 But remember, you’re not there to strongarm the poor bank employee into doing what you want.
 Be polite, ask nicely, and you’ll be more likely to get your way.